 The problem for Canadian VPN users now is that Netflix has decided to block the IP addresses of many of the VPN servers that they and other international users have been using to unlock Netflix’s American catalogue.
 As a result of Netflix’s effort to preserve their lucrative license agreements, many people living outside the continental United States can no longer access the Netflix content that they’ve gotten used to enjoying.

-The problem for Netflix is that IP address blocks are notoriously effective.
+The problem for Netflix is that IP address blocks are notoriously ineffective.
 Internet IP addresses are by no means set in stone.
 In fact, they’re pretty easy to change.
 If a VPN company is willing to occasionally switch up their servers’ IP addresses, there’s no way that any type of IP address based block will ever remain in place for long.

 How to unblock American Netflix content